18 Asma’ 168 B.E. (Baha’i Calendar)

 Soundtrack in my head: The Church, “A Different Man”

 There is always a stretch of a few days sometime in September when the wind more than just blows and where the clouds do more than just pass over.
-It’s a time when a mixture of gray and white clouds seem to sweep the sky, leaving in its wake a blue sky with a deeper blue hue.
+It’s a time when the elements rearrange, when a mixture of gray and white clouds seem to sweep the sky, leaving in its wake a blue sky with a deeper blue hue.
 The wind tends to blow a bit colder, making the air cooler, crisper, and cleaner.